san-kumar/laravel-crud/README.md

 ```

 ## Generate files

+>  Important!
+>
+> Make sure to create the db tables and run migrations before
+> starting the crud generator.
+>

 After installing the package you should see a
 new `crud:generate` command in your Artisan commands list.